Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 WHAT WE DO

 The Treatment Access Center (TASC) is the primary liaison between the Division of Substance Abuse and Mental Health and the criminal justice system.
 We assess, refer to treatment and provide case management services to offenders as they move through both the criminal justice and treatment systems.
-TASC services are provided statewide to offenders coming through Delaware's Superior Court Drug Courts.
-Assessments are conducted and treatment recommendations are provided to the Court and other criminal justice officials for use in disposition.
+TASC services are provided statewide to offenders coming through any Delaware court.
+Assessments are conducted and treatment recommendations are provided to the court and other criminal justice officials for use in disposition.
 Once a case is engaged, TASC ensures that treatment placement occurs in a timely basis.
+TASC then follows the client as he/she progresses through treatment and into recovery.

 In 1993, the Treatment Access Center (TASC) was established by the Treatment Access Committee to coordinate the provision of substance abuse evaluation and treatment by public and private providers to criminal defendants and youths adjudicated delinquent or pending such adjudication.
-Oversight responsibility for the Treatment Access Center is currently provided by the Department of Health and Social Services, Division of Substance Abuse and Mental Health.
+Oversight responsibility for the Treatment Access Center is provided by the Department of Health and Social Services, Division of Substance Abuse and Mental Health.
+Our services have expanded such that we serve sentenced clients as well as clients pending sentencing and clients in diversion programs.

 As an operational entity, TASC:

-• Assesses, refers to treatment and provides case management services to offenders as they move through both the criminal justice and treatment systems;
+• Assesses, refers to treatment and provides case management services to clients as they move through both the criminal justice and treatment systems;

-• Provides case-based and aggregate information to decision makers;
+• Provides case-based and aggregate information to policy makers;

 • Establishes policies and procedures for urine monitoring;